avaframe/AvaFrame/docs/moduleAna1Tests.rst

     \bar{a} = \frac{\sum_k m_k a_k}{\sum_k m_k}

-This means that the mass averaged quantities also follow the same energy conservation law when express in terms of altitude.
+This means that the mass averaged quantities also follow the same energy conservation law when expressed in terms of altitude.
 The same figure as in :numref:`fig-altitude-energy-conservation` can be drawn for the center of mass profile path.

-The aim is now to take advantage of this energy conservation line to evaluate the DFA simulation.
-If we compute for the particles in the simulation, the mass averaged path profile and compare it to the :math:`\alpha` line, we will be able to compute the error compared to the run-out predicted by the energy line as well as the error on the velocity altitude.
-The following figures illustrate the problem.
+The aim is to take advantage of this energy conservation line to evaluate the DFA simulation.
+Computing the mass averaged path profile for the particles in the simulation and comparing it to the :math:`\alpha` line allows to compute the error compared to the energy line run-out.
+This also applies to the error on the velocity altitude.
+The following figures illustrate the concept.

 .. list-table::